 Global Dental Relief (GDR) was founded in 2001 by former Director of Colorado State Parks, Laurie Mathews, and dentist Andrew Holecek.
 Laurie and Andrew spent a year in Nepal and were deeply moved by the desperate need for dental care, particularly for children.

-With time, GDR’s reach expanded as the growth in volunteers allowed GDR to add new country locations.
+With time, GDR’s reach expanded, as a growing group of dedicated volunteers allowed GDR to add new country locations.
 Expansion included:

 - 2001 — Nepal

 - 2004 — Ladakh, India

 - 2004-2013 — Vietnam

 GDR’s first expansion beyond Nepal, happened at the invitation of a sponsor working in India.
 Once our volunteers experienced the magic of Ladakh, there was no turning back!